OpenAstronomy/pyastro/pages/2018/index.rst

 The videos will then be saved and viewable on YouTube afterwards.

 We encourage all participants (including remote participants) to join our `Slack channel <https://join.slack.com/t/pyastro/shared_invite/enQtMzQ2NDQ5NTgyOTkyLWIwNGE2NWU1M2MyZjMzYzE5ZDM2OGQ0YjEwYzM1ZjcxMTdmOTM5ODk1OThhZGFmMTA0MmFhY2EzZTA1MTIzYTc>`_ to allow people who couldn't attend to follow along, and to interact in real-time with other participants!
 This chat room will also be the most direct way for anyone remotely following along to ask questions during the livestream.

-..
-  **This bit to be uncommented when the bridge is up and running** There will also be a bridged `Matrix community <https://chat.openastronomy.org/#/group/+pyastro:matrix.org>`_ which will mirror the rooms in the Slack channel.
+There is also a `Matrix community <https://chat.openastronomy.org/#/group/+pyastro18:openastronomy.org>`_ which will mirror the rooms in the Slack channel.

 Organising Committee
 ####################